Lee-Yang-Fisher zeros for DHL and 2D rational dynamics, II. Global Pluripotential Interpretation: Description of the model

-Assume that we have a ``lattice'' given by a ``hierarchy'' of graphs $\Gamma_n$ of increasing size with partition functions $\Zpart_n$, free energies $F_n$ and magnetizations $M_n$.
-To pass to the thermodynamic limit we normalize these quantities {\it per bond}.
-One says that the hierarchy of graphs has a {\it thermodynamic limit} if
+Assume that we have a lattice given by a hierarchy of graphs $\Gamma_n$ with $d_n\to \infty$ edges.
+Let us consider its partition functions $\Zpart_n$ and free energies $\FoverT_n$.
+To pass to the thermodynamic limit we normalize the free energy {\it per bond}.
+One says that the hierarchy of graphs has a (pointwise) {\it thermodynamic limit} if

-In this case, the function $F$ is called the {\it free energy} of the lattice.
+In this case, the function $\FoverT$ is called the (modified) {\it free energy} of the lattice.
 For many\footnote{Note that the DHL is not in this class---instead, dynamical techniques are used to justify its classical thermodynamic limit.} lattices (e.g. $\Z^d$), existence of the thermodynamic limit can be justified by van Hove's Theorem \cite{VANHOVE,Ruelle_book}.
 If the classical thermodynamic limit exists, then one can justify existence of the limiting distribution of Lee-Yang zeros and relate it to the limiting free energy; see \cite[Prop.
 2.2]{BLR1}.

-When considering Fisher zeros, it is more convenient to work with the variant $\FoverT$ of the free energy that is defined in Remark~\ref{REM:PSH_FREE_ENERGY}.
-In order to prove existence of a limiting distribution for the Fisher zeros, one needs to prove existence of a limiting free energy:
+In order to prove existence of a limiting distribution for the Fisher zeros, one needs to prove existence of the thermodynamic limit in the $L^1_\loc(\C)$-sense:

-For the $\Z^2$ lattice this is achieved by the Onsager solution, which provides an explicit formula the limiting free energy; See, for example, \cite{Baxter}.
+For the $\Z^2$ lattice this is achieved by the Onsager solution, which provides an explicit formula for the limiting free energy; see, for example, \cite{Baxter}.
 Similar techniques apply to the triangular, hexagonal, and various homopolygonal lattices (see \cite{Matveev_Shrock1,Matveev_Shrock2} for suitable references and an investigation of the distribution of Fisher zeros for these lattices).
 For various hierarchical lattices, (\ref{EQN:C1_L1_LIMIT}) can be proved by dynamical means.
-It seems to be an open question for other lattices, including $\Z^d$, when $d \geq 3$.

 The situation is similar for the Lee-Yang-Fisher zeros: